 Genomic data -- information on human or animal genomes and the DNA they contain -- is swelling like a tidal wave.
-That's pushing researchers looking to analyze all that data to think about new data architectures, and some are finding that the Apache Spark processing engine and other big data technologies are a good fit for their work.
+That's pushing researchers looking to mine and analyze all that data to think about new data architectures, and some are finding that the Apache Spark processing engine and other big data technologies are a good fit for their work.

 The first human genome took about a decade to sequence at a cost of nearly $3 billion.
 But, as the available methods improved, both the time and cost of sequencing DNA have dropped precipitously.
 Today, genomic data analysis is a growing focus of scientific research, with much of the work aimed at finding new ways to treat diseases.
 Aided by such efforts, a number of treatments that are tailored to the specific genetic characteristics of patients are becoming available for medical conditions, like cancer, heart disease and diabetes.

 But all of the genomics activity is creating a huge data crunch.
 A 2015 research paper published in the journal PLOS Biology estimated the amount of genomic data produced over the next 10 years would outpace the data volumes generated by astronomy-related organizations and by both YouTube and Twitter.

 With so much data flooding in, "it's going to require innovations in computing to maintain our current pace in biomedicine," said Cotton Seed, a senior principal software engineer at Broad Institute, a collaborative research center in Cambridge, Mass., that was set up by MIT and Harvard in 2004.